jcsena/personal-site/app/data/about.md

 #### Intro

 I am software engineer dedicated to web and mobile development.
-Actually, I am working at  [Wisy Inc](https://wisy.app) where I work on the mobile app.
+Actually, I am working in my own project where I work on the mobile app.
 My primary job functions are as a build and maintain the mobile app and software engineering.

 <br>